University of Otago

 The University of Otago is New Zealand’s second-best university and a fantastic choice for students who want to study in the country.
 Located in Dunedin, University of Otago is ranked among the top 1 % of universities worldwide and offers over 200 programs across various fields.

 With more than 140 years of history, Otago is New Zealand’s oldest university.
-But do not let it fool you; the university is far from old-fashioned!
+But don’t let that fool you; the university is far from old-fashioned!
 The campus is spacious and packed with modern facilities, including a gym, sports fields, and a recreation center called Unipol.

 The student life at Otago is full of energy.
 You will find plenty of student clubs, societies, and sports teams to join.
-It is a great way to meet new people and take part in fun activities all year round.
+It’s a great way to meet new people and take part in fun activities all year round.

 Dunedin is a laid-back city with a strong student vibe.
 The city is surrounded by beautiful beaches, hills, and wildlife—perfect for weekend adventures.
 With a large international student community, you will always feel right at home at University of Otago.